OpenSpace/OpenSpace-Docs/dev/coding-style.md

 # Coding Style

 This document provides the general coding guidelines for C++ code in the OpenSpace project.
-The guidelines are based on [these](http://geosoft.no/development/cppstyle.html), but were adapted and modified.
+The guidelines are based on [these](http://geosoft.no/development/cppstyle.html) guides, but were adapted and modified.
 Following this document ensures a common coding style for the project.
 Each developer using their own guidelines will quickly lead to fragmented code and decrease readability and maintainability.
 Please note rule #1; if, in a specific situation, the application of a rule would make the source code less readable it is advised to not follow the rule.

-Sections [A](#general), [B](#naming), and [C](#structure) contain the coding style rules.
-Section [D](#best-practices) contains broader best practices for coding in general, and Section [E](#file-formatting) contains rules and examples on how to format the files in order to be consistent with the rest of the code base.
+Sections [General](#general), [Naming](#naming), and [Structure](#structure) contain the coding style rules.
+Section [Best Practices](#best-practices) contains broader best practices for coding in general, and Section [File Formatting](#file-formatting) contains rules and examples on how to format the files in order to be consistent with the rest of the code base.